my past experience has allowed me to

 about

 After ten years of producing art projects and events, I’m still curious about my role.
-I'm drawn to socially-engaged practice, which tends to focus on people and process rather than final outcomes (but these are really important to me too).
+I tend to be drawn to work which focuses on people and process rather than final outcomes (but these are really important to me too).
+I have an ongoing interest in residency programmes, where artists can focus on their creativity and connections without day to day distractions.

 To help deliver projects and problem-solve in effective and ethical ways, a big part of my role is making sure that everyone involved feels supported.
 Humour and kettle chats are crucial to my working practice.